-The Christie CP2315-RGB is a low brightness, RGB laser, digital cinema projector.
+The Christie CP4325-RGB is a medium brightness, RGB laser, digital cinema projector.
+The RGB laser optical subassembly is directly coupled to the projector optical path and is housed within the projector chassis.

 Contact your dealer

 Record the information about your installation and keep this information with your records to assist with any servicing of your product.
 If you encounter a problem, contact your dealer.